Laura D'Amico

 Case study of LeTUS for the Research Network on Teaching and Learning Meta-Study

-The Meta-Study is "investigating strategies for improving educational research to make it more useful and usable to educational practioners and policy makers."
-It is doing so by "systematically investigating qualities of recent projets that reconceptualized and reorganized the role of research vis-a-vis practice in ways that may have led to improved practice and increased student learning outcomes."
+The Meta-Study investigated strategies for improving educational research to make it more useful and usable to educational practioners and policy makers" by "systematically investigating qualities of recent projets that reconceptualized and reorganized the role of research vis-a-vis practice in ways that may have led to improved practice and increased student learning outcomes."
 As part of this endeavor, I wrote a case study of the Center for Learning Technologies in Urban Schoos (LeTUS).
 (Research consultant, 2003-2005)

 Assessment and Technology Study

-I devleoped a questionnaire to capture the ways in which technology use affects teachers assessment practices.
-This questionnaire was used as part of program evaluation efforts by the Integrating Strategies and Technology in Education Practice (InSTEP™) Project of the Center for Educational Technologies in Wheeling, West Virginia in Summer 2003.
+Development of a questionnaire to capture the ways in which technology use affects teachers assessment practices.
+This questionnaire was used as part of program evaluation efforts by the Integrating Strategies and Technology in Education Practice (InSTEP) Project of the Center for Educational Technologies in Wheeling, West Virginia in Summer 2003.
 InSTEP was a multi-year project funded by the U.S. Department of Education focused on training West Virginia teachers in problem-based/inquiry learning and effective integration of technology into teaching and leanring.
 (Research consultant, 2003).

 The High Performance Learning Communities Project (HPLC)

 Based out of the Learning Research and Development Center of the University of Pittsburgh, HPLC investigated the efforts of New York City's Community School District #2 in Manhattan to produce district wide improvements in teaching and learning in literacy and mathematics.
-Technical reports and conference papers available on the HPLC website.
-(Post-doctoral researcher, 1997-2001)
+(Research Associate, 1997-2001)

 The Learning through Collaborative Visualization Project (CoVis)